Absentee & Mail-In Ballot Voting

 Important Information for All Absentee Voters

-All absentee ballots (except for those absentee voters with a disability), must be delivered to the Butler County Bureau of Elections in person, or by way of U.S. Mail.
-Absentee ballots delivered for absentee voters who do not have a disability by any other means will not be accepted, or counted, by the Board of Elections.
+All absentee or mail-in ballots must be delivered to the Butler County Bureau of Elections in person, or by way of U.S. Mail.

 Absentee and Mail-in Ballot Application Deadlines

-Except for military electors and civilian electors who make an emergency application for absentee ballot, an absentee ballot application must be completed, signed by the elector, and received by the county board of elections no later than 5 pm on the Tuesday before Election Day.
+Absentee and mail-in ballot applications must be completed, signed by the elector, and received by the county board of elections no later than 5 pm on the Tuesday before Election Day.

 Electors In Military Service & Absentee Ballots